Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Minnewaska is a day-use only park, which means we had to get creative when deciding where to stay.
 Thanks to Hipcamp, we were able to create a fabulous weekend of camping, hiking, and chilling with a glass of wine under the stars.

 Awosting Falls are pretty famous and easy to get to, well worth the ¼ mile walk on a wide, gravel path.
 There are a few small cascades that make up the upper falls, but it’s the lower Awosting Falls that look like they should be in a movie.
 They plunge over a beautiful rock outcropping 65 feet into a small, deep pool.
-You can photograph Awosting Falls from all kinds of angles, but unfortunately, you can’t swim in pool below the falls.
+You can photograph Awosting Falls from all kinds of angles, but unfortunately, you can’t swim in the pool below the falls.
 This rule is strictly enforced, and kind of annoying, but it also would have been really hard to get a good photo if there were people all over.

 After enjoying Awosting Falls, head back the way you came and hop on the Sunset Carriage Road, and hike another .8 miles to Lake Minnewaska.
 This gorgeous glacial lake is surrounded by steep white cliffs.
 Swimming is permitted at a small, roped-off swimming area, but only when lifeguards are on duty.
 The Lake Minnewaska carriage road circles the lake, providing a nice two-mile walk with awesome views all the way around.